 ➢ Align the motoring unit with the bracket that had been mounted on the header of the garage door.
 This will make sure the garage door opener is in the center.

-➢ When you have the extra extension on the rail because you had oversized the door, put an angel piece of bracing as well.
+➢ When you have the extra extension on the rail because you had oversized the door, put an angled piece of bracing as well.

 ➢ Next is to install an emergency handle using the rope that is provided in the kit.
 Make sure the handle is at a good height, you should be able to reach it with ease.
 Cut the excess rope on the emergency handle.